 2 - Submit CHP Rebate Application with Feasibility Study Results (if available)

 *A feasibility study is not required, but will help ensure your project meets DP&L's criteria for energy savings.
 Note: All Feasibility study PDF forms are combined in the CHP Feasibility Study Packet.
 Max study cost will be net of any outside funding received and in no case will the DP&L reimbursement exceed your final out-of-pocket costs.

-Rebate measures and values for the 2017 program are for equipment and services purchased and installed on or after January 1, 2017.
+- Rebate values are subject to change and apply only to new, unused equipment.
+Rebate measures and values for the 2018 programs are for equipment and services purchased and installed on or after January 1, 2018.

 - Funds are allotted on a calendar-year basis and are available on a first-come, first-served basis.

 - DP&L shall make the final determination regarding rebate amounts.

 - All DP&L energy programs are subject to Public Utilities Commission of Ohio rules and regulations.

 Page last updated: January 1, 2018.